Reducts of fuzzy contexts: Formal concept analysis vs. rough set theory: Reducts of -contexts in formal concept analysis

 We denote by

-the \emph{formal concept $L$-lattice} of $(X,Y,\phi)$ (or, the concept $L$-lattice of $(X,Y,\phi)$ based on FCA), which consists of fixed points of the $L$-closure operator $\dphi\uphi$, and it is a complete $L$-lattice by Proposition \ref{Fix}\ref{fix-cl}.
-It is well known \cite{Shen2013,Shen2013a,Shen2014,Shen2016a} that the assignment
+the \emph{formal concept $L$-lattice} of $(X,Y,\varphi)$ (or, the concept $L$-lattice of $(X,Y,\varphi)$ based on FCA), which consists of fixed points of the $L$-closure operator $\dphi\uphi$, and it is a complete $L$-lattice by Proposition \ref{Fix}\ref{fix-cl}.
+It is well known \cite{Shen2013,Shen2013a,Shen2014,Shen2016a} that mapping each $L$-context $(X,Y,\varphi)$ to its formal concept $L$-lattice $\CM\varphi$ yields a functor